Optionally use ultraviolet for syntax highlighting

-#4 Updated by David Bronke almost 13 years ago
+#4 Updated by David Bronke over 13 years ago

 Any progress on this?
 I just recently made some modifications to Larry Baltz's Markdown Formatter (our version can be found at http://new.development.g33xnexus.com/projects/show/redmine-markdown) to allow it to use a different Markdown parser library, but one of the big missing features of this formatter is code highlighting, and I'd love to be able to use something other than CodeRay.
 I'd be willing to hack at this, if anyone has some starting code I can look at.

-#5 Updated by Philip Hofstetter almost 13 years ago
+#5 Updated by Philip Hofstetter over 13 years ago

 I've had a definite look at this just last week.
 There are some issues associated with the UV stuff: